Schema Markup Example

 Principle 1: Thumb-Zone Navigation

 Users navigate with their thumb.
-Place critical buttons and navigation where thumbs naturally reach (bottom half of screen).
+Put critical buttons and navigation where thumbs naturally reach, in the bottom half of the screen.

 Principle 2: Large Touch Targets

-Buttons need to be large enough to tap accurately.
+Buttons need to be big enough to tap accurately.
 Minimum 48x48 pixels for touch targets.
-Avoid tiny buttons.
+Skip the tiny buttons.

 Principle 3: Simple Navigation